Aggregate logs from MySQL, including slow queries and error messages.

 We recommend Papertrail’s tiny standalone

-remote_syslog daemon to read the
+remote_syslog2 daemon to read the

-Using remote_syslog is usually the way to go, since it requires no changes to MySQL, is easier to setup, and works for non-MySQL log files as well.
+mysql-slow.log (and any other log files) in realtime (remote_syslog2).
+It requires no changes to MySQL, is easier to setup, and works for non-MySQL log files as well.

-MySQL 5.1.20 and later can also use its own native syslog support plus the system-wide syslog daemon (Method B).
+MySQL 5.1.20 and later can also use its own native syslog support plus the system-wide syslog daemon (Native).
 To see which version of MySQL is installed, run:

-another location).
+/etc/log_files.yml.
 Edit it to define:

 /var/log/mysql/slow_queries.log), error log file (such as